siderolabs/talos/website/content/v1.1/talos-guides/install/cloud-platforms/upcloud.md

 All requests to other nodes are proxied through the endpoint, and therefore not all nodes need to be manually added to the config.
-You don't want to run your commands against all nodes, as this can destroy your cluster if you are not careful [further documentation](/v1.1/introduction/getting-started/#configure-your-talosctl-client).
+You don't want to run your commands against all nodes, as this can destroy your cluster if you are not careful [(further documentation)](https://www.talos.dev/v1.0/introduction/getting-started/#configure-your-talosctl-client).

 Set the `endpoints` and `nodes`: